BIMIB-DISCo/J-Space.jl/README.md

 The following are the paramenters of such file

-- seed, the seed of the simulations.
+- seed.
+The seed of the simulations.
-- generate_reference,  if 0 the user should inser the reference genome in fasta format in the folder path_reference.
+- generate_reference.
+I 0 the user should inser the reference genome in fasta format in the folder path_reference.
 If 1 SPACE-SIM generate a random sequence.
-- path_reference, the path of the reference given by user.
+- path_reference.The path of the reference given by user.
 - path_to_save_files, path of the folder where the output files should be saved
 - path_to_save_plot,  path of the folder where the output plots should be saved
 - Generate_graph, if 0 the user should inser the graph of the dynamics as an adjacency matrix.
 If 1 SPACE-SIM generate regular lattice, the paramenters of such lattice are specified in the fiele Paramenters.toml.